UVA and UVB filters:

 Chemical filters:

 They are absorbed into the skin and protect by inactivating UV rays and a chemical reaction.
 Chemical sunscreens are the most popular form of sunscreens, as they can be used to create lightweight formulas that do not form a white layer.
-The active ingredients most often used in chemical sunscreens are ethylhexyl methoxycinnamate, octocrylene and oxybenzone.
+Modern chemical UV filters are used under safety tests and strict regulations, while providing stable and effective UVA and UVB protection.

 Biological sun protection: